Femi Branch

-Femi Branch (born May 14, 1970) is a Nigerian actor, director and producer.
+Femi Branch (born May 14, 1970) is a Nigerian actor, director, producer and politician who contested for deputy governor during the 2023 general election in Ogun state.

 Early life

 Branch was born on May 14, 1970.
 His parents were teachers in Sagamu, Nigeria.
 He attended Satellite Town Primary School at Amuwo Odofin before attending the Airforce Secondary School at Ikeja.
 He later proceeded to Obafemi Awolowo University where, though admitted for Religious Studies, he later obtained a Bachelor of Arts degree in Dramatic Arts.